ThilinaWi/Bid_app/README.md

 # Bid_app
- this is fully functional bidding webapp
+ This is fully functional bidding webapp